 Can I Be Extradited From Utah for an Out-of-State Crime?

 You’ve probably heard the phrase “the long arm of the law.”
 It may be cliche, but it’s true: if a criminal suspect from one state is found in another state, law enforcement has the power to send the suspect back to the state where the crime was committed to face prosecution by the courts with jurisdiction.
 This process is known as extradition, or being extradited.
 Thanks to variations in state-by-state drug laws, this has become a common procedure for Utah.
-If you’re facing extradition for a drug offense, the time to call a Salt Lake City drug defense lawyer is now — before it’s too late.
+If you’re facing extradition in Utah for a drug offense, the time to call a Salt Lake City drug defense lawyer is now — before it’s too late.

 Will I Be Extradited?